Setting items for applying 3D rotation expressions

 Larger values give the appearance of greater rotation.

-The value specified here is the angle between the minimum and maximum values, whichever is farther from the default value, with the default value of the parameter as the front.
+The value specified here is the angle of the minimum or maximum value, whichever is farther from the default value, with the default value of the parameter as the front.

 The figure below shows the change in the rightward keyform as the angle range is changed.